SolaceLabs/solace-tryme-cli/PARAMETERS.md

   /* PUBLISH SETTINGS */
-  --send-timestamps [BOOLEAN]            [advanced] include a send timestamp on sent messages --send-buffer-max-size <NUMBER>        [advanced] the maximum buffer size for the transport session.
-This size must be bigger than the largest message an application intends to send on the session (default:
+  --send-timestamps [BOOLEAN]            [advanced] include a send timestamp on sent messages --send-buffer-max-size <NUMBER>        [advanced] the maximum buffer size for the transport session. (default: 65536) --window-size <NUMBER>                 [advanced] the maximum number of messages that can be published without acknowledgment (default: 50)
-                                         65536)
-  --window-size <NUMBER>                 [advanced] the maximum number of messages that can be published without acknowledgment (default: 50)
   --acknowledge-timeout <MILLISECONDS>   [advanced] the time to wait for an acknowledgement, before retransmitting unacknowledged messages (default: 2000)
   --acknowledge-mode <MODE>              [advanced] the acknowledgement receive mode - PER_MESSAGE or WINDOWED (default: "PER_MESSAGE")